 Mince the garlic cloves and dice the onions, bell pepper and tomatoes.

-Heat up half a tablespoon of oil in a large pot on medium heat.
+Heat up half a teaspoon of oil in a large pot on medium heat.
 Once the oil is hot, add the minced garlic and diced onion pieces.
 Cook until the onion pieces are soft and translucent.
 (If the pot contents are starting to look very dry and stick to the bottom of the pot, you can turn down the stove heat setting slightly and add a little bit of vegetable broth or water into the pot.)

 Add in the cut green beans, chopped tomato and bell pepper pieces, along with the rest of the vegetable broth or water.
 Stir the contents until combined, then cover the pot and let the contents simmer for 5 minutes.